Merkoba/Meltdown/README.md

 There is a signals system that allows to make requests to remote servers.

-To use this, a json file must be created and pointed to with the `--signals-file` argument.
+To use this, a json file must be created and pointed to with the `--signals` argument.

 ---